AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configure-pipeline.md

 >
 >You can change the pipeline settings after initial set up.

-### Configuring the Pipeline Settings from [!UICONTROL Cloud Manager] {#configuring-the-pipeline-settings-from-cloud-manager}
+## Configuring the Pipeline Settings from [!UICONTROL Cloud Manager] {#configuring-the-pipeline-settings-from-cloud-manager}

-Once you have setup your program using [!UICONTROL Cloud Manager] UI, you are ready to setup your pipeline.
+Once you have setup your program and have at least one environment using [!UICONTROL Cloud Manager] UI, you are ready to setup your deployment pipeline.

 Follow these steps to configure the behavior and preferences for your pipeline: